Teachers around the United States face the challenge of how to teach in the midst of the pandemic and a rebellion in defense of Black lives.

 The Teach the Black Freedom Struggle campaign of the Zinn Education Project (coordinated by Rethinking Schools and Teaching for Change) supports teachers with free lessons for teaching about racism and anti-racist struggles, distribution to school districts of the book Teaching for Black Lives, teacher study groups, a podcast, online classes for teachers, and more.

-The campaign is made possible through the generous support of Doug and Tara Baldwin, Braden Bishop, the Carroll Family Fund, Tricia Davis and Ben Haggerty (aka Macklemore), Zach Quillen, the Seahawks Players Equality & Justice for All Action Fund, Ralph Lauren, and Bobby Wagner.
+The campaign is made possible through the generous support of Doug and Tara Baldwin, Braden Bishop, the Carroll Family Fund, Tricia Davis and Ben Haggerty (aka Macklemore), Zach Quillen, the Seahawks Players Equality & Justice for All Action Fund, and Bobby Wagner.

 Lessons on the Black Freedom Struggle